About the Outreach Legal Advocacy (OLA) Program

 - Your income is too high

-- Legal Aid does not cover your type of problem
+- Legal Aid does not cover your type of legal issue

 Not everyone with a legal problem can see a lawyer, but we might be able to help you even if your problem is not covered by the Legal Aid rules.
 We may refer you to an agency that could help you or we may give you some legal information.
 If you are refused Legal Aid, you can also appeal that decision.

 How do I appeal?
-You contact the Area Director or the Port Alberni Friendship Center for an appeal form.
+Contact the Area Director or the Port Alberni Friendship Center for an appeal form.

-We might be able to provide some suggestions that might help you solve your problem without a lawyer.
+We might be able to provide some suggestions that may help you to solve your problem without a lawyer.